|

 Less

-the patient, especially if a child, has no other choice
+comfort, because the patient, especially if a child, has no other

-anyway.
+choice anyway.
 In addition, they hamper oral hygiene.
-More
+Later on,

-orthodontic armament in form of little mini implants (mini pin,
+further orthodontic armament in form of little mini implants (mini

-micro screw, mini screw, ...), which are pierced through the flesh
+pin, micro screw, mini screw, ...), which are pierced through the

-into the bone, for all type of better fixation of fixed braces.
+flesh into the bone, for all type of better fixation of fixed

-Since they create a highway for bacteria into the bone, where
+braces.
+Since they create a highway for bacteria into the bone,

-endangers adults as well as children.
-In contrast, they are
+endangers adults and children.
+In contrast, they are completely

 Solutions